Thanks For An Outstanding Event And See You Next Year!

 A native Texan, Jennifer graduated from Texas Tech University with a Bachelor of Science in Electrical Engineering in 2002.
 During her time at Texas Tech, she completed three internships with Motorola Semiconductor Products Group in Austin, which eventually was spun-out to create Freescale.

-Jennifer Bennett is an experienced, technically trained patent litigation associate in the firm's Patent Litigation and Intellectual Property and Technology practice.
-Jennifer has a significant track record as lead associate in complex patent infringement cases in the US district courts in Delaware, Texas and California, as well as in cases before the International Trade Commission.
-Her patent litigation, including jury trial experience, has focused on various complex technologies, with a particular emphasis on electronics, wireless radio and wire line transmission networks, data transmission, signal processing, telecommunications, semiconductors and software applications.
+Jennifer Bennett is an experienced, technically trained patent litigation partner in the firm's Patent Litigation and Intellectual Property and Technology practice.
+Jennifer has a significant track record as the managing lawyer in complex patent infringement cases in the U.S. District Courts in California, Delaware, and Texas as well as in cases before the International Trade Commission.
+Her patent litigation, including jury trial experience, has focused on various complex technologies, with a particular emphasis on biopharmaceuticals, medical devices, molding, electronics, telecommunications, LED technology and software applications.

-Jennifer received a Bachelor of Science at the University of Southern California and J.D. at Santa Clara Law School, where she was an editor of the Santa Clara Computer and High Technology Law Journal.
-A registered patent attorney in the US Patent and Trademark Office, Jennifer focuses on representation of global electronics, telecommunications, wireless and wire line networking companies including Broadcom, Nintendo and T-Mobile USA in high stakes, fast-paced patent infringement litigations.
+Jennifer received a Bachelor of Science in Biological Sciences at the University of Southern California and a J.D. at Santa Clara University Law School, where she was an editor of the Santa Clara Computer and High Technology Law Journal.
+A registered patent attorney in the U.S. Patent and Trademark Office, Jennifer focuses on representation of global electronics, telecommunications, software and biotechnology companies in high stakes, fast-paced patent infringement litigations.

 Cameron Gage brings over 20 years sales management and direct sales experience to Innography.
 His diverse experience includes leading growing technology